21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Fruit & veg compote paint

-• Once it cools, you can use it as finger paint!
 Entertain Your Toddler has a great post on making and using fruit purées as finger paint.

-Homemade cornstarch finger paint recipe
+Homemade cornstarch finger paint for toddlers

-In a saucepan mix a tablespoon of cornstarch with the same quantity of cold water, then add a cup of boiling water and stir until thick.
+• Add a cup of boiling water and stir until thick.
 You may need to place over a medium heat to help with the thickening.
-Once thickened, add your food coloring of choice.

 Here are some detailed recommendations for baby safe finger paints.